Doinna/Manual_Testing_Portofolio/Final Project/README.md

 Test cases are executed on the created test Cycle summary: [ Add_license_cycle_summary_execution.pdf](https://github.com/Doinna/Manual_Testing_Portofolio/files/8800604/Add_license_cycle_summary_execution.pdf)

 Bugs have been created based on the failed tests.
 The complete bug reports can be found here: [Add_license_bugs.pdf](https://github.com/Doinna/Manual_Testing_Portofolio/files/8800646/Add_license_bugs.pdf)

-Can't introduce another type of License that is not in the License type list The date from the ‘Issued date’ field must be different from ‘Expiry date’ field.
+Can't introduce another type of License that is not in the License type list;
+The date from the ‘Issued date’ field must be different from ‘Expiry date’ field;
-The date from the ‘Issued date’ field must not be in future.
+The date from the ‘Issued date’ field must not be in future;
-License type can not be edited
+License type can not be edited.

 Full regression testing is needed after the bugs are fixed